-Replacing a window might often be your only option, though.
+Replacing a window, however, might often be your only option.
 When the seal on the glass panes of a double-paned window fails, air and wetness enter the window and cause the annoying fog that blocks your view and is difficult to clean off.
 In some cases this issue can be fixed by just having actually the seal repaired, but if the bigger issue is that the window frames themselves have warped, you will remain to experience seal failure time and time again.
 Seal failures mean it’s time to call the professionals and get the window properly replaced.

-Drafty air leakages and water condensing on the inside glass are signs the window isn’t really securing you from the outside world correctly.
+Drafty air leakages and water condensing on the inside glass are signs the window isn’t really insulating your home correctly.
 Cold air infiltrates and heat pours out through the same weak seals, meaning your heating and air conditioning is leaking to the outside.
-Older, single-pane windows are specifically prone to leaking, and the single pane of glass does little to block incoming light, cold and heat.
+Older, single-pane windows are specifically prone to leaking, and the single pane of glass does little to block incoming UV rays, cold and heat.

-A professional energy auditor, independent from any contractor or window maker, can check your house and make suggestions to improve your house’s efficiency Considering that windows are the source of approximately 25 percent of lost energy, the auditor’s file should inform you how well your windows maintain correct energy and wetness control.
+A professional energy auditor, independent from any contractor or window maker, can check your house and make suggestions to improve your house’s efficiency.
+Considering that windows are the source of approximately 25 percent of lost energy, the auditor’s file should inform you how well your windows maintain correct energy and wetness control.
 While there they can also check your roof, attic spaces, and even basement to ensure you are as energy efficient as possible

 You may only need to make just simple adjustments, like weatherstripping or adding storm windows.
-If these more economical options fail, replacing them with more energy-efficient windows might be inescapable.
+If these more economical options fail, replacing them with more energy-efficient windows should be next on the list.

-Determining the cost of a new window depends on a number of things, such as amount, size and products.
+Determining the cost of a new window depends on size, materials, and the surrounding fixture.
 Windows can vary from $200 to more than $1,000 each, so replacing them strictly to conserve energy may or may not be cost effective depending on your budget and energy consumption.